 "Key1" exists in the cache for following Product class object:

-- This item exists in the cache but not in the result set yet as it does not match the criteria.
-The object is now updated and Category is changed to "Beverages".
+This item exists in the cache but not in the result set yet, as it does not match the criteria.
+Therefore, the object is now updated, and Category is changed to "Beverages".
 This means it fulfills the criteria and it is now added to the result set.
 This will trigger the

-- The object is now updated to change the ProductName value "Coffee" to "Iced Coffee".
-This means the object has been modified such that the criteria is unaffected, hence it remains in the result set and triggers the
+The object is now updated to change the ProductName value "Coffee" to "Iced Coffee".
+This means the object has been modified such that the criteria are unaffected.
+Hence, it remains in the result set and triggers the

-- The object is now updated again and the Category value is changed from "Beverages" to "Cold Beverages".
-This reflects that the query criteria is no longer being fulfilled, so "Key1" is to be removed from the result set but not the cache.
+The object is now updated again and the Category value is changed from "Beverages" to "Cold Beverages".
+This reflects that the query criteria are no longer being fulfilled, so "Key1" is to be removed from the result set but not the cache.
 This triggers the

 Event Data Filters